 The Zillow home value index has risen for the 16th consecutive month, although the rate or increase is declining.
 Home prices increased 2.1% in the fourth quarter and increased .5% in the first quarterof 2013.
 The Zillow Home Forecast Index is predicting that prices will rise 3.2% through March 2014, which is more or less in line with the average historical level

-The dispersion of the gains is huge
+The dispersion of these real estate price gains is huge

 It is an old saying that “all real estate is local” and nowhere is that more evident than the chart above.
 It is clearly a case of the West vs the Rest.
 Phoenix is up 24%, Las Vegas is up 22%, and San Francisco is up 21%.
 On the other hand, the Midwest and the Northeast are languishing with low single digit gains.
 New York prices are up 1%.,Philadelphia is up .3%, St. Louis is up 1% and Chicago prices actually fell.
 One of the big drivers of weakness on the East Coast has been elongated foreclosure timelines.
 In states like New York and New Jersey, a judge must approve all foreclosures.
 This means that there is still a rather large shadow inventory of homes that is depressing prices a bit.
 Places like Phoenix and Las Vegas have been ground zero for the distressed professional investor, where large investment firms like Blackrock (BLK) have raised capital pools devoted to purchasing distressed properties for rentals.